RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-13-ansible-podman-containers-1.markdown

 to clean up container images I no longer need.
 In my nerding I run out of disk space due excessive amount of unused container images :)

-# What I want to do for each containers
+# What I want to do for each container

 I want for every container existence of:
 * systemctl service file
 * firewall ports open if needed
+* update container images by rerun (software version update)
 * shared volume if needed

 First two are taken care by [podman_container_systemd Ansible role](https://galaxy.ansible.com/ikke_t/podman_container_systemd).
 The rest I